Palm Oil and Tropical Deforestation

 Palm oil is used in thousands of products that many people use every day, from baked goods and ice cream to household cleaning products and shampoo—and can even be found in fuel tanks.

 Unfortunately, palm oil is responsible for large-scale forest conversion in the tropics and extensive carbon emissions, contributing to global warming.
-That’s why the Union of Concerned Scientists is calling on companies that use palm oil to adopt strong deforestation-free and peat-free sourcing policies.
+That’s why the Union of Concerned Scientists is calling on companies that use major deforestation drivers such as palm oil to adopt strong deforestation-free and peat-free sourcing policies.